kermitine/extreme-text-encryption/README.md

-apart of kermitine's "extreme" encryption suite
+apart of kermitine's "xtreem" encryption suite

 converts english into ciphertext